jadebustos/edge-dl/violence-detector/standalone.md

 * */opt/violence-detector*, root directory for all data needed/producted.
 * */opt/violence-detector/input*, when videos are used to detect violent situations will be readed from this directory.
 * */opt/violence-detector/output*, predictions will be stored in this directory.
-* */opt/violence-detector/models*, deep learning models will be stored in this directory.
+* */opt/violence-detector/models*, deep learning models and weights will be stored in this directory.

 It is recommended using [python virtual environments](virtual-environment.md).
 The following configuration was tested: